-D.In considering index structures, one has to consider issues like:
+D. In considering index structures, one has to consider issues like:

-- 1. The purpose for which the index will be used. - a) All index structures support finding the row(s) in which some specific value of the search key occurs (e.g. SQL where searchkey = somevalue). - b) Some index structures also facilitate range queries (e.g. SQL where searchkey between somevalue and someothervalue). - c) Some index structures also facilitate accessing all the rows in the table in order of the search key (e.g SQL order by searchkey) - 2.
+- 1. The purpose for which the index will be used. - a) All index structures support finding the row(s) in which some specific value of the search key occurs (e.g. SQL where searchkey = somevalue).
+This is called an exact match query.

+- b) Some index structures also facilitate range queries (e.g. SQL where searchkey between somevalue and someothervalue) or prefix queries (e.g. SQL where searchkey like 'someprefix\') - c) Some index structures also facilitate accessing all the rows in the table in order of the search key (e.g SQL order by searchkey) - 2.
 How frequently the data in the table in question is updated.
-If the table is modified frequently, the index structure needs to be one that facilitates modification.
+If the table is modified frequently, the index structure needs to be one that facilitates fast modification.
 If the table is read-mostly (or read-only), the index structure might be one that makes modification more expensive but provides easier access to data. - 3.
 Whether the search key is, in fact, a superkey.
-In this case, an exact value search will find at most one row of the table.
-If it is not a superkey, an exact value search might find multiple rows.
-(Contrast searching a student database using student-id as a search key versus using last-name) - a) If the search key is a superkey, then each entry in the index will point to exactly one row in the table.

-- b) But if the search key is not a superkey, the index structure must allow each entry to point to multiple rows - calling for a more complex structure. - E. Recall from our discussion of physical file systems that the time needed to access information on disk is orders of magnitude greater than the time needed to access information in main memory.
+In this case, an exact match search will find at most one row of the table.
+If it is not a superkey, an exact match search might find multiple rows.
+(Contrast searching a student database using student-id as a search key versus using last-name) - a) If the search key is a superkey, then each entry in the index will refertto exactly one row in the table. - b) But if the search key is not a superkey, the index structure must allow each entry to refer to multiple rows calling for a more complex structure. - E. Recall from our discussion of physical file systems that the time needed to access information on disk is orders of magnitude greater than the time needed to access information in main memory.
 Hence, the goal of an index structure is to facilitate finding the disk block containing the desired table row with minimal disk accesses.
-We are willing to do a fair amount of searching (even a sequential search) in the block once it has been read from disk to actually locate the desired data, as long as we can find the block quickly. - F. Index structures are part of the physical level of database design, and so are usually created and maintained by the DBA. - 1.
-One of the benefits of physical data independence as an attribute of a DBMS is that it allows the DBA to add or alter index structures at any time without affecting user queries (except, hopefully, for improving their speed.) - 2.
-Setting up such structures, along with the file design issues we discussed in the previous lecture, constitutes the task of TUNING the database for optimal performance.
+We are willing to do a fair amount of searching (even a sequential search) in the block once it has been read from disk to actually locate the desired data, as long as we can find the block quickly. - F. Index structures are part of the physical level of database design, and so are usually created and maintained by the DBA.